dyunayuna90-bit/baca/README.md

  * **In-Book Search Engine:** A highly intuitive search bar integrated right into the side panel.
 Instantly sweeps through the book and auto-scrolls to the exact highlighted paragraph.
  * **Typography Control:** Ultimate reading comfort.
 Adjust text size, paragraph alignment, and pick from premium fonts (*Lora, Merriweather, Playfair, Inter, Space Mono*).
  * **Bilingual Support:** Interface is fully available in English and Indonesian.

+## 🤔 Why Baca?
+(And not the others?)

+Most e-book readers on the market fall into two frustrating extremes: they are either heavily bloated with ads, expensive cloud subscriptions, and useless features (like robotic text-to-speech that ruins your focus), or they are free but feature a clunky, outdated UI from 2010.

+**Baca.** exists to break that compromise.
+The logic is simple:

+* **Zero Feature Creep (Only ~4MB):** We don't shove unnecessary tools down your throat.
+No robotic voices, no social sharing buttons, no bloatware.
+Just a pure, uncompromised visual reading experience.
+* **Open-Source Doesn't Mean Ugly:** Just because an app is free doesn't mean it should look cheap.
+By deeply integrating Material 3 Expressive, navigating your library actually feels fluid and satisfying.
+* **True Local Privacy:** Most "free" apps harvest your reading habits or force you to upload your PDFs to their servers.
+Baca is strictly local-first.
+Your academic journals and personal books are parsed and stored locally on your device via IndexedDB.
+Zero servers involved.

 ## 📦 Download & Installation
 [![Download Latest Release](https://img.shields.io/github/v/release/dyunayuna90-bit/baca.?style=for-the-badge&logo=android&color=3DDC84&label=DOWNLOAD%20APK)](https://github.com/dyunayuna90-bit/baca./releases/latest)

 ## 🛠️ Tech Stack
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)